Education in Haiti

 Only around 1 in 5 schools is public (government-run)

-Many schools are run by churches or faith-based groups
+Most schools are run by churches or faith-based groups

 Because public schools are limited and often underfunded, many families rely on low-cost private schools — but even these can be unaffordable for those living in poverty.